 - No Virtual Wall/Guard: While presumably you can order them from the Samsung website, my Powerbot did not come with any virtual walls.
 I’m not sure if this is intentional for the US market or an oversight, but it certainly is an issue for larger homes.
 I’ve become accustomed to using the iRobot virtual walls and Neato magnetic tape, so this was quite the let down.
 For such a powerful vacuum, it seems silly to limit it to smaller homes and apartments.
 Of course, you can try and let it run free, but you maybe have to do some complicated “powerbot proofing” of your house.

 - No WiFi: This appears to be a trend across the industry and the Powerbot is a bit behind the power curve.
 Presumably, Samsung is working on implementing this on a future model.
 Currently, the Botvac Connected and Roomba 980 both offer WiFi control.

 - Misses Some Corners: This was another big let down for me, given the advertising that suggesting adept corner handling.
 While the device isn’t circular – and this definitely helps – it’s still very bulky.
 This tends to cause problems in my kitchen where the floor cabinet overhang is generally too low for the Powerbot to effectively push into corners.
 Even without the cabinets, it doesn’t clean my baseboards as well as my Botvac.
 A simple fix would be the addition of side brushes to help with corners.

 - Price Tag: The elephant in the room.
-The retail price was $999.99 for a while, which made it almost prohibitively expensive.
-I was able to find mine for about 30% off at this listing, so be sure to check it out.
+The retail price made it almost prohibitively expensive.
+I was able to find mine at this listing, so be sure to check it out.
 The bottom line, all the new robots are expensive.
-For this year’s models, you’ll be spending well over $500 whether you choose Neato (Botvac) or Roomba.
+For this year’s models, you’ll be spending well whether you choose Neato (Botvac) or Roomba.

 Video in Action